 |

-The first proprietor was Louis Silverman.
+The first proprietor was Louis Silverman from Whipps Cross, London E17.
 Mr. Silverman, who would also serve on the Laindon Parish Council, ran it with the

 help of his wife Jenny and their son Sidney.
-In the 1930s, possibly around 1936/37, it changed hands and
+In the late 1930s, possibly March 1938, it changed hands when Mr. Silverman had the

-fell under the control of Mr. B.E.
-Fortesque of Radion (Laindon) Ltd.* The cinema's final private
+of Radion (Laindon) Ltd.* took over from Frederick W. Allwood.
+The cinema's final private

 (now demolished) Ritz cinema in Chapel Street, Billericay.
 Mr. Phelps, known as Bert,